oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

 > Note: For compilation `native-image` depends on the local toolchain.
 Make sure your system meets the [prerequisites](../../reference-manual/native-image/README.md#prerequisites).

-Larger Java examples can be found in the [GraalVM Demos repository on GitHub](https://github.com/graalvm/graalvm-demos).

 ## What to Read Next

 ### New Users